tum-pbs/DiffPhys-CylinderWakeFlow/README.md

 ## Pretrained model

 The pretrained DPNN-based model can be tested against a representative testing sample.
-The jupyter notebook corresponding to this setup cna be easily executed using this link:<a target="_blank" href="https://colab.research.google.com/github/tum-pbs/DiffPhys-CylinderWakeFlow/blob/main/Notebooks/DPNN_PretrainedModelEvaluations.ipynb">
+The jupyter notebook corresponding to this setup can be easily executed using this link:<a target="_blank" href="https://colab.research.google.com/github/tum-pbs/DiffPhys-CylinderWakeFlow/blob/main/Notebooks/DPNN_PretrainedModelEvaluations.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>